nguyentb/Personal-data-management/README.md

-# Personal Data Management - Ethereum-based system
+# Personal Data Management - Ethereum-based system and Hyperledger-based system

+# I. Personal Data Management: Ethereum-based system

 Follow the steps below to download, install, and run this project.